5.11% Barclays Retirement Interest Only Mortgage New For 2025

 Are retirement interest only mortgages a good idea?

 Retirement Interest Only Mortgages Retirement interest only mortgages can be a good idea for people who are looking for a way to access the equity in their home without having to sell it or enter into a long-term loan.
-The main benefit of these kinds of mortgage is that it allows older people to take out finance to cover expenses without committing to regular repayments.
+The main benefit of these kinds of mortgages is that they allow older people to take out finance to cover expenses without committing to regular repayments.
 Since no principal is paid off, these mortgages can also offer borrowers the chance to borrow more than they would be able to with other types of home loan, as no money from the loan needs to go towards repaying any capital debt.
-However, this means that at the end of the term, all of the loan and all of the interest will still need to be paid back, so there could be significant costs involved.
-Retirement interest only mortgages should always be taken out with careful consideration and after taking advice from experts in order to make sure that they are right for an individual’s circumstances.
+However, this means that at the end of the term, the loan and all interest will still need to be repaid, so there could be significant costs.
+Retirement interest-only mortgages should always be taken out with careful consideration and after taking expert advice to ensure they are right for an individual’s circumstances.

 How much can I borrow on a retirement interest-only mortgage?